Cooperation, competition and multi-scale reorganisation: reconfigurable assembly of spherical colloids under combined electric and magnetic fields: Results and Discussion

-Here, $C_e$ denotes the frequency-dependent Clausius–Mossotti factor, expressed as $C_0=\frac{\epsilon_p^*-\epsilon_m^*}{\epsilon_p^*+2\epsilon_m^*}$ where $\epsilon_p^*$ and $\epsilon_m^*$ are the complex permittivities of the particle and the suspending medium, respectively.
-In this expression, $\epsilon_m$ is the medium permittivity, $A_e$ is a constant pre-factor, $a$ is the particle radius, $\vec{r}$ represents the center-to-center separation between particles, $E_{0,rms}$ is the root-mean-square (rms) value of the applied electric field, and $\theta$ is the angle between the applied field direction and the interparticle axis.
+Here, $CM$ denotes the frequency-dependent complex Clausius–Mossotti (CM) factor, expressed as $CM=\frac{\epsilon_p^*-\epsilon_m^*}{\epsilon_p^*+2\epsilon_m^*}$ where $\epsilon_p^*$ and $\epsilon_m^*$ are the complex permittivities of the particle and the suspending medium, respectively and $C_0$ is the magnitude of the CM factor (see supplementary section 3).
+In this expression, $\epsilon_m$ is the medium permittivity, $a$ is the particle radius, $\textbf{r}$ represents the center-to-center separation between particles, $E_{rms}$ is the root-mean-square (rms) value of the applied electric field, and $\theta$ is the angle between the applied field direction and the interparticle axis.
 For $\theta = 0^\circ$, dipolar interactions lead to attraction between the particles, whereas for $\theta = 90^\circ$, the interaction is repulsive.
-It is clear from equation (1) that the electric dipolar force depends on the voltage ($\sim E_{0,rms}^2$) and the size of the particles ($\sim a^6$), due to which the force will be dominant for higher voltages and larger-sized particles.
-The frequency dependence comes from the Clausius-Mossotti factor.
+It is clear from equation (1) that the electric dipolar force depends on the voltage ($\sim E_{rms}^2$) and the size of the particles ($\sim a^6$), due to which the force will be dominant for higher voltages and larger-sized particles.
+The frequency dependence comes from the Clausius-Mossotti factor (see supplementary section 3).
 This electric dipolar contribution is reinforced by the application of the magnetic field, which also leads to out-of-plane chain formation due to the magnetic dipolar interactions.
-The magnetic dipolar force between two magnetized particles in a DC magnetic field $B$ is given as :
+The magnetic dipolar force between two magnetized particles in a DC magnetic field $H$ is given as :\cite{griffiths2013introduction}